 Two weeks later

-You should still avoid smoking as it can result in poor wound healing as well as producing unsatisfactory results.
+You should still avoid smoking as it can result in poor wound healing as well as unsatisfactory results.
 You can now stop wearing the compression garment.
 However, it is recommended that you wear a sports bra.
 You should still not perform any type of breast massage.

 One month later